 Apply various assessment and evaluation methods/techniques/ strategies/tools.
 Utilize insights and findings from assessment and evaluation data to improve policy and practice. that recognize previous assessments.
 1c.
 Create outcomes (e.g., student learning or process delivery) to be assessed.
 1d.
 Select the most appropriate methodology based on the circumstances.
 1e.
 Apply evolving culturally relevant student affairs models, theories, and research to assessment and evaluation.
 1f.
 Engage in critical analysis in the planning process to consider who is included/excluded and how assessment and evaluation choices impact various identities.
 1g.
 Select methods of analysis relevant to the kinds of data that will be generated.
 1h.
 Connect assessment and evaluation plans to broader institutional initiatives (e.g., strategic planning, compliance and/or accreditation).
 2a.
 Align design with use.
 2b.
 Apply ethical and equity-based practices in assessment and evaluation work.
 2c.
 Consult with institutional partners.
 2d.
 Ensure that the design of the assessment or evaluation is inclusive of all identities and experiences.
 2e.
 Determine technological application relevant to types of data generated and analysis to be conducted.
 2f.
 Ensure compliance with applicable laws and standards.
 3a.
 Generate insights from data analysis.
 3b.
 Disseminate findings and engage with relevant stakeholders.
 3c.
 Propose recommendations for improvement based on data analysis and insights 3d.
 Situate insights/meanings from data in a larger context including politics, planning, and systems of oppression.
 16% Social Justice and Inclusion Acknowledge and address systems of oppression, privilege, and power.
 1a.
-Recognize the systemic barriers to social justice.1b.
+Recognize the systemic barriers to social justice.
+1b.
 Recognize the intersections of

-Create opportunities to advocate for social justice values in policies, programs, practice and procedures. inequity, and privilege.
+Critically reflect on self-identity, bias, and culture.
+Create living and learning environments that foster equitable participation of all groups.
+Create opportunities to advocate for social justice values in policies, programs, practice and procedures. identities and individuals' experiences within systemic barriers.
+1c.
+Identify and address issues of bias affecting campus communities.
+1d.
+Facilitate dialogue about power, privilege, and oppression.
+1e.
+Engage in bystander intervention to address systems of oppression, privilege, and power.
+2a.
+Claim own identities and situate them in systems of oppression.
+2b.
+Actively confront personal areas of bias, prejudice, and lack of understanding.
+2c.
+Distinguish between intent and impact.
+3a.
+Engage institutional community members in discourse around social justice.
+3b.
+Design strategies that apply critical theory to address issues of exclusion, inequity, and privilege.
 3c.
 Align strategies with goals and outcomes.
 3d.
 Implement strategies to break down barriers.
 3e.
 Communicate and interact in ways that center diverse identities and populations.
 4a.
 Identify issues of inclusion, inequity and privilege in policies, programs, practices and procedures.
 4b.
-Challenge oppressive policies, programs, practices and procedures 4c.
-Influence change in oppressive policies, programs, practices and procedures.
-4d.
-Implement decision-making processes that center the perspectives of marginalized people.
-4e.
-Disseminate / advocate for use of current appropriate language and 13% Leadership 1.
-Establish priorities and outcomes that align to unit/department, divisional, and institutional vision. current appropriate language and behavior.
-4f.
-Recognize current use of inclusive language.
+Challenge oppressive policies, programs, programs, practices and procedures 4c.
+Influence change in oppressive policies, for social justice values in policies, programs, practice and and privilege in policies, programs, practices and procedures.
+4b.
+Challenge oppressive policies, programs, practices and procedures 13% Leadership Establish priorities and outcomes that align to unit/department, divisional, and institutional vision.
 1a.
 Interpret the institutional strategic plan, vision, and mission 1b.
 Identify diverse stakeholders.